keycloak/keycloak-quickstarts/app-authz-spring-security/README.md

 Prior to running the quickstart you need to create a `realm` in <span>Keycloak</span> with all the necessary configuration to deploy and run the quickstart.

-The following steps show how to create the realm required for this quickstart:
+To create the realm required for this quickstart, follow these steps:

-* Open the <span>Keycloak</span> admin console
+1. Open the <span>Keycloak</span> admin console
-* In the top left corner dropdown menu that is titled `Master`, click `Add Realm`.
+2. In the top left corner dropdown menu that is titled `Master`, click `Add Realm`.
 If you are logged in to the master realm this dropdown menu lists all the realms created.
-* For this quickstart we are not going to manually create the realm, but import all configuration from a JSON file.
-Click on `Select File` and import the [config/quickstart-realm.json](config/quickstart-realm.json).
+3. For this quickstart we are not going to manually create the realm, but import all configuration from a JSON file.
+Click on `Select File` and import the [config/realm-import.json](config/realm-import.json).
-* Click `Create`
+4. Click `Create`

-The steps above will result on a new `spring-boot-quickstart` realm.
+The steps above will result on a new `spring-security-quickstart` realm.

 Build and Run the Quickstart
 -------------------------------